curveball/next-a12n/README.md

 ## Getting Started

+Install packages

 From this repo root:

 `pnpm install` to install dependencies.

 `git submodule update --rebase` to update the `@curveball/a12n-server` submodule.

+## Running Local Dev Environment

 In separate Terminal tabs:

 `pnpm start:server` to start server (will open at `http://localhost:8531/`)

-`pnpm start:client` Next will open at `http://localhost:3000/`
+`pnpm start:client` will open Next at `http://localhost:3000/`

 `pnpm lint` to lint all projects

-From within project folders, running pnpm <command> from the respective `package.json` scripts will run the projects.
+From inside each project, running pnpm <command> from the respective `package.json` scripts will also act on each project.

 ## Environment variables

-`cp .env.example .env` to copy the default environment variables.
+`cp .env.local.example .env` to copy the default environment variables.

+Note: you can delete `.env.local.example` or comment out all variables in `.env.local.example` to avoid namespace conflicts while running locally.

 Environment variables prefixed with `AUTH_` are used by `authjs/next-auth`.
 See ["Environment Variable Inference"](https://authjs.dev/reference/nextjs#:~:text=next%2Dauth%40beta-,Environment%20variable%20inference,-NEXTAUTH_URL%20and%20NEXTAUTH_SECRET)